Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 Examples of Custom Websites

-Apple’s website illustrates a specially designed website that reflects the company’s brand identity and displays its goods and services.
-The website has special features and animations that complement their brand aesthetics and is created to offer a smooth user experience.
+Apple’s website is designed to reflect the company’s brand identity and display its goods and services.
+The website has unique features and animations that complement its brand aesthetics and are created to offer a smooth user experience.

 With a personalized website, Apple has complete control over the layout, features, and user interface to give users a unique experience.